 “Startups, by definition don’t have a long track record of revenue, earnings or cash flow (if any) so much of the valuation exercise is conducted by looking at the marketplace of comparable companies and understanding how the industry for a type of startup values the companies within it,” Georgene Huang, CEO and Cofounder of Fairygodboss, says.

-Those are the first steps: Think of value beyond monetary terms and then think explicitly about the monetary value of similar companies.
-But, like so many things in the startup world, there’s more than one way to figure out startup valuation.
+Those are the first steps of figuring out how to value a startup: Think of value beyond monetary terms and then think explicitly about the monetary value of similar companies.
+But, like so many things in the startup world, there’s more than one way to figure out startup valuation for pre revenue startups or early stage startups.

 Check out the startup valuation methods these ten founders and investors recommend for figuring out how much your company is likely to be worth.